 We have a tendency to want to make one or another part of this equation the hero or villain, but it’s actually all of these components working together that provides the most benefit, pleasure, and satisfaction.
 Eating whole foods (most of the time, not always!) with a balance of nutrients has many health benefits including helping us feel fuller and more satisfied longer, as well as helping to better control blood sugars, appetite, and cravings.

-When we don’t eat balanced, say we grab a pack of crackers or a candy or protein bar here or a bag of chips there, those foods don’t last long and leave us feeling hungry not too much later.
-It is when we combine foods to create balance that we can get the most out of our food and not be left constantly wanting more.
+When we don’t eat balanced, say we grab a pack of crackers or a candy or protein bar here or a bag of chips there, those foods don’t last long and leave us feeling hungry again much sooner.
+By combining foods to create balance we can get the most out of our food and not be left constantly wanting more.

 The Impact of Balance

-Balance is also important to help us give us the energy and fuel we need to move our bodies and increase performance during sports activities.
+Balance is also important to help give us the energy and fuel we need to move our bodies and increase performance during times of activity.
 I’ll use the example of a tennis friend.
 For breakfast before we play, she eats a regular pre-match breakfast of a boiled egg.
-Usually about a set in she is feeling hungry and in need of something to boost her energy.
+Usually about a set in her stamina and endurance starts to lag and she is in need of something to boost her energy.

-We got to talking about it and I told her I was going to prescribe her a few good balanced breakfasts that would give her the energy she needs to make it through the match without crashing.
-She is already getting some good quality protein in her egg, but if she combined it with some complex carbohydrates and beneficial fats, eg. some oatmeal with blueberries (both complex carbs) and a few walnuts (beneficial fats and fiber), that would be a better balanced breakfast and would likely give her the energy she needs.
+We got to talking about it and I told her she might benefit from a more balanced breakfast that would give her the energy she needs to make it through the match without crashing.
+She is already getting some good quality protein in her egg, but if she combined it with some complex carbohydrates and beneficial fats, eg. some oatmeal with blueberries (both complex carbs) and some walnuts (beneficial fats and fiber), that would be a more balanced breakfast and would likely give her the energy she needs.

 I’ve seen it time and time again with clients I work with.
-When they begin to understand the importance of eating in a more balanced way they are pleasantly surprised at the impact that it has.
+When they begin to understand the importance of eating in a more balanced way, they are pleasantly surprised at the positive impact that it has.

-Lately I have been really going back to basics with people I meet with and trying to emphasize this concept of balance.
-It may seem simple or elementary, but many of our plates look nothing like this.
+This concept of balance may seem simple or elementary, but many of our plates look nothing like this.
 There are many reasons for this.
-For some of us it is because diet culture has convinced us that one or another part of this plate is “bad” and for some we are just not aware that eating in this way can be so beneficial.
+For some of us it is because diet culture has convinced us that one or another part of this balanced plate is “bad” and for some we are just not aware that eating in this way can be so beneficial.

 It doesn’t mean that every time we eat it has to be colorful or have all these components, but the more you can incorporate balance, you will begin to feel the difference in your satisfaction level and the impact it has on your overall eating.